Ethan Allen got married to his second wife in a bizarre ceremony after a whirlwind courtship to a woman half his age.

 The judge started the ceremony until he asked Ethan Allen whether he promised to live with his wife, ‘agreeable to the laws of God.’
 Allen stopped the wedding and looked out the window.
 “The law of God as written in the great book of nature?” he said.
 “Yes.
 Go on.”

-They were pronounced man and wife, Fanny’s trunk and guitar case were put in the sleigh, she was wrapped in a bear rug and the newlyweds drove off over the mountains.
+The judge pronounced them man and wife.
+They put Fanny’s trunk and guitar case were in the sleigh, she wrapped herself in a bear rug and the newlyweds drove off over the mountains.

 Little is known about Frances Allen before she married the hero of Ticonderoga, and even afterward there is some question.
 Was she a girlish tease, a brainy, liberated woman or a shrewish stepmother?
 Who was her father?
 What was her real name?

 Her daughter Fanny Allen (who became a Catholic nun) recorded her maiden name as Montresor.
 But her tombstone names her Montezuma, while an 1858 family history calls her Frances Montuzan, daughter of a British colonel killed in the French and Indian War.

 She was believed to be the illegitimate daughter of Anna Schookraft (or Schoolcraft) and John Montresor, a British military engineer and womanizer.

 She was born Feb.
 4, 1760, according to Ethan Allen.
 She grew up in New York City, well-educated with interests in botany and music.

 An Irish Loyalist, Crean Brush, had come into her life.
 He had large landholdings in New York and the New York Grants.
 He adopted Fanny, but how that happened is another question.
 Brush either married her mother or married her aunt after her mother died.